‘Peanuts’ characters to come to life on Perry stage

-Charlie Brown and the whole gang will come to life at the Perry Players Community Theatre Feb.
-16 through March 4 in Charles Schulz’s “You’re a Good Man, Charlie Brown.”
+Charlie Brown and the whole gang have come to life at the Perry Players Community Theatre in Charles Schulz’s “You’re a Good Man, Charlie Brown.”

-“I think the audience is going to just instantly connect with this cast because the characters are so iconic and recognizable,” she said.
-“Charles Schulz created more than 17,000 “Peanuts” comic strips, so between the comic strips, TV specials, and movies, these are characters that have truly been known and loved for generations.”
+“I think the audience is going to just instantly connect with this cast because the characters are so iconic and recognizable,” Daniels said.
+“Charles Schulz created more than 17,000 ‘Peanuts’ comic strips, so between the comic strips, TV specials and movies, these are characters that have truly been known and loved for generations.”

 In addition to the play, there will be more than a dozen songs, complete with choreography, according to Perry Players publicist Tyler Yeomans, who is also a member of the ensemble.
 Some of the more well-known and beloved classics will include “You’re a Good Man, Charlie Brown,” “Beethoven Day” and “My New Philosophy.”